Yilmaz4/perspective.py/README.md

 You need to get an API key from Google to use Perspective API.
 Instructions are explained in [this article](https://developers.perspectiveapi.com/s/docs-get-started).

-A sample API key looks like this: AIzaSyA-zyguANWE1STU9EtfTLrS3ri1956tdAs

 ## Command arguments

 > `text: str` The text to analyze